airpair/getting-started-with-event-data-and-keenio/post.md

 ![Creating New Project](https://raw.githubusercontent.com/markoshust/keen-getting-started/master/images/02.png)

-After creating a new project, you'll be sent to the Project Overview screen which contains some basic data about your project.
+After creating a new project, you'll be sent to the Project Overview screen which contains some basic information about your project.

 ![Project Overview](https://raw.githubusercontent.com/markoshust/keen-getting-started/master/images/03.png)